-This tiny house on wheels is tucked in at the base of a sloping garden overlooking an historic railway line.
+This tiny house on wheels is tucked in at the base of a sloping garden overlooking an historic railway line and is the proto-type tiny house for Fred's Tiny Houses and Fred's Tiny House Trailers.
 A beautiful private setting with a country feel allows visitors to relax and experience an alternative way of living.
 It's a pleasant 30 minute walk along Campbell's Creek to Castlemaine where you'll find the shops and friendly folk.

 What's special about our tiny house is that it was designed and built by Fred Schultz of Fred's Tiny Houses as the prototype off-the grid tiny house built for an Australian climate.
 If you have an interest in tiny houses and a spirit of adventure about living off-the grid, you’ll love this tiny house's unique features.
 A modern composting toilet.
 A methylated spirits stove/oven.
 Gravity-fed hot water in a Japanese style bathtub.
 A handmade wood heater with wetback & passive solar hot water designed right in.
 Enjoy a cuppa tea under the veranda awning and wave to the passengers on the historic steam train as it passes by.